 It’s important to vote.
 Your voice should always be heard and I would urge you to consider voting for female candidates where you can.

 Women serve as heads of state or government in only 22 countries according to UN Women and in the UK, only 34% of MPs are female.
 This is the first time that female representation in the UK has been this high.
 But there is still room for improvement and how can we expect issues that impact women to change, if women aren’t proportionately represented in the decision-making room?

 Of course, some men also feel passionate about closing the gender pay gap.
 But women in positions of power are probably more likely to prioritise closing the gender pay gap.
 If you’ve experienced the effects of sometimes, you’re more likely to care about it.
 That’s just human nature.
 So with that in mind, think carefully about who you’re sending to parliament to fight your cause.

 2) Discuss your salary

-Your employer can’t stop you from telling your work mates what you earn.
+If you’re passionate about closing the gap and ensuring that everybody is paid a fair rate, then you need to start talking and sharing details of what you earn.
+Did you know that your employer can’t stop you from telling your work mates?
 They might claim that it’s confidential information, but you’re not being unlawful if you decide to have that chat.
 The Equality Act 2010 states that ‘making or seeking to make a relevant pay disclosure’ should be treated as a protected act (which means that you can’t discriminate or punish somebody that does it).
 If it says you can’t talk about your salary within your employment contract, then the clause is actually unenforceable.

 I understand why people tend to swerve this discussion and talking about wages can lead to feelings of resentment.
 Especially if you’re the person receiving less for doing the same.